Employee Management | BizRun

 Put it into practice: Once you have the feedback, be sure to implement it.
 If you’re being told, for example, that your training sessions are too long, consider breaking them up into shorter sessions or adding more breaks.
 If employees want new and different training, investigate and report back on what you’ve found.
 You might even have employees vote on the training they most want.

 There’s no rule that says employee training has to be serious and centered only on the facts.
 Incorporate collaboration, even games and rewards to keep employees interested and coming back for more.
 They’ll be more likely to retain what’s being taught, and they’ll be more engaged in your business.

-The cost of premature employee turnover – not to mention the expense and lost time spent recruiting employees to replace those who have left – demands that HR managers find new and better techniques to retain employees.
-Training is a proven way to keep your employees engaged and happy.
-And it’s a vital element of your company’s culture and future success.
+The cost of employee turnover– not to mention the expense and lost time spent recruiting employees to replace those who have left – demands that human resources departments find new and better techniques to retain employees.
+Training is a proven way to improve employee engagement, which leads to happier employees.
+Effective training programs are a win-win and a vital element of your company’s culture and future success.